 How is that a nit?
 Mr. Russert’s “loyalty to people used to making familiar points in a familiar way” is just a euphemism for “yet another week of of ‘Carville!
 Matalin!
 Murphy and Shrum!’” (something I complained about a few months back and which was, as it happens, the exact composition of Russert’s roundtable again yesterday).

 Then again, TV Week considers Russert’s “invaluable asset” the “’Perry Mason’ moments enabled by the dogged research for which Mr. Russert and his executive producer Betsy Fischer are justly famous.”

-“Invaluable asset” or “pointless or perverse form of entertainment—like shoulder self-dislocation or cat surfing”?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+“Invaluable asset” or “pointless or perverse form of entertainment—like shoulder self-dislocation or cat surfing”?Liz Cox Barrett is a writer at CJR.